Joseph Weizenbaum

 The lesson was not merely that people are naive.
 It was that conversation itself is a powerful interface.
 If a system responds in the form of care, people can feel cared for even when no caring subject is present.

 This makes Weizenbaum a foundational figure for modern AI companion debates.
-The emotional risk was visible before large language models, neural networks, memory systems, avatars, or always-on mobile platforms.
+The emotional risk was visible before large language models, neural networks, memory systems, avatars, personalization, or always-on mobile platforms.

 Computer Power and Human Reason